Pluto Out of Bounds Dates

 Dates computed from NASA’s DE440s ephemeris (ANISE toolkit) at daily cadence; start and end resolve to the day a body first or last crossed ±23°26’.

 The current Pluto OOB window opened on 2024-03-23 and will close 2040-12-14, with peak declination of +24.8° projected for September 2031.
-Every person born inside that 16-year window inherits a generational Pluto that operates outside the Sun's envelope.
-As a transit signature it reliably coincides with the dissolution and rebuilding of large-scale institutional arrangements.
+Everyone born inside that 16-year window shares a generational Pluto declination condition, which must still be read through house, aspects, rulers, and wider historical context.

-Save your natal chart and track Pluto OOB activations
+Save your natal chart with Pluto OOB context

 See the out-of-bounds calculator